berdal84/nodable/README.md

 ```
 Nodable will be built into `./build/Release/`

-Adding optionnal `--target install` to the fourth line will create a clean `./install/Release` directory with only necessary files to run the software.
+Adding optionnal `--target install` to the scecond line will create a clean `./install/Release` directory with only necessary files to run the software.

 You can also open the Visual Studio solution generated into `./build` if you want.